kartikeyahub/Kubernetes/Advanced Scheduling/3-Pode Affinity/README.md

 # **Pod Affinity & Anti-Affinity - Quick Guide**

+# Pod Affinity in Kubernetes

+## Core Concept

+**Pod Affinity** allows you to specify rules for scheduling pods relative to other pods.
+It ensures pods are placed on nodes based on their relationship to existing pods.

+## Key Note: Types of Affinity

+There are two main types:

+1. **podAffinity**
+   - Attracts pods to nodes running specific other pods
+   - Example: Deploy a logging agent where app pods are running

+2. **podAntiAffinity**
+   - Repels pods from nodes running specific other pods
+   - Example: Spread replicas across different nodes for high availability

 ### **1. What is Pod Affinity?**
 Controls **co-location** of Pods:
 - `podAffinity` = Schedule Pods **together** (same node/zone)